Momentum is accelerating at our vernon campus as planning continues towards our long-held vision for a revolutionary nursing home model.

 Further, the care model is designed to enhance a consistent, family-style atmosphere within each house.
 Staff are empowered to collaborate in daily routines rather than via traditional “top down” lines of management.

 Statistics collected since their inception show that Green Houses bring measurable improvements to care quality, resident satisfaction, and staff members’ sense of fulfillment.
-Even the overall cost of care for families and payment systems is notably less in Green House communities.

 In Vernon, more than building plans are in the works. since the green house model is rooted in a fundamentally different Philosophy of care, management is training staff and ancillary providers in Culture change - a realignment of norms and values that will guide daily operations.